 Health Education and Promotion seeks to empower students to achieve optimal health and well-being by promoting intentional healthy lifestyles and encouraging students to make informed decisions about their health and wellness behaviors.
-We strive to create a campus culture which encourages and supports a healthy campus and learning environment.
+We strive to create a campus culture that encourages and supports a healthy campus and learning environment.

-For more information about Health Education and Promotion, please contact Melissa Acuna, Health Educator, at Melissa.Acuna@csusb.edu or call: (909) 537-3655.
+For more information about Health Education and Promotion, please contact Melissa Acuna, Health Educator, at Melissa.Acuna@csusb.edu or call (909) 537-3655.

 View Our Upcoming Events!